eggheads/eggdrop/doc/sphinx_source/modules/internals.rst

    */
   H_dcc = add_bind_table("dcc", 0, builtin_dcc);

-What the `C handler` does is explained later, because a lot happens before it is actually called. `IntFunc` is a generic function pointer that returns an `int` with arbitrary arguments.
+What the :code:`C handler` does is explained later, because a lot happens before it is actually called. :code:`IntFunc` is a generic function pointer that returns an :code:`int` with arbitrary arguments.

-`H_dcc` can be exported from core and imported into modules as any other variable or function.
+:code:`H_dcc` can be exported from core and imported into modules as any other variable or function.
 That should be explained in a separate document.

 Stackable Binds: HT_STACKABLE
 -----------------------------

-`HT_STACKABLE` means that multiple binds can exist for the same mask.
+:code:`HT_STACKABLE` means that multiple binds can exist for the same mask.
 ::

   bind dcc - test proc1; # not stackable